Inspector Zenigata: Japanese

-Tadanobu Asano starred as Zenigata in the 2014 live action film Lupin the 3rd.
+Shirō Itō portrayed the Inspector in Lupin III: Strange Psychokinetic Strategy (1974).
+Tadanobu Asano starred as Zenigata in the 2014 film Lupin the 3rd.

 Japan's NTV broadcast network featured a live action Inspector Zenigata TV special and subsequent series with Ryohei Suzuki, (Hentai Karmen, Gatchaman both 2013) starring as the Inspector.
-The show follows the character as a brilliant, doggedly capable IPCO officer successfully chasing down an assortment of criminals.
+The show follows the character as a brilliant, doggedly capable ICPO officer successfully chasing down an assortment of criminals.
 Joining Suzuki are Atsuko Maeda and Takahiro Miura as the Inspector's neophyte detective aides.
-The series and special both were presented on Hulu Japan in February 2017.
-It revealed the first poster visual on January 16, 2017.
+The series and special's first poster visual was revealed on January 16, 2017, and both were presented on Hulu Japan in February 2017.

 Reception

 Zenigata was voted the eighth best supporting character in anime by Mania.com.
 Mania.com also put Zenigata as the 9th greatest anime detective.

 Mike Crandoll of Anime News Network compared Zenigata's pursuit of Lupin to Wile E. Coyote.